dogecv/DogeCV/README.md

 - `ChosenGlyphOffset` - The Distance of the chosen glyph from the center of the screen
 - `FoundRect` - Is there a glyph found?

-### Cryptobox Detector (Working)
+### Cryptobox Detector (Working, Last Updated: 12/4/17)
-This detector finds the position of each Colloumn inside the cryptobox.
+This detector finds the position of each column inside the cryptobox.
 It currently used HSV values to do this so color and lighting will effect it.
 Im looking to other ways of doing this.
-This also currently requires the full cryptobox to be in view.
-Im also finding a way to change this however it may take a while.
-I recommend using this as a one-time reading.
-Find the cryptobox positon, align or find the values to align, then move.

 #### Detector Classes
  - `CryptoboxDetectorRed` - Red Cryptobox Detector